engeniousio/xcuitest_demo/README.md

-# HSU iOS Orderme app
+# Orderme App for the Engenious University